Controlling Large Language Model Agents with Entropic Activation Steering: Entropic Activation Steering

 with $Z = \sum_{k=1}^{K} \sum_{t=1}^T h_t^k$ a normalizing constant.
-The steering vector is an entropy-weighted average of the activations in the dataset, in which each activation is centered around the mean of the corresponding run's activation.
-As observed in previous work~\citep{jorgensen2023improving}, this centering process makes the method more robust to run-specific differences in the representation.
-Overall, the first phase extracts a representation whose direction is aligned to the direction that leads, on average, to high entropy.
-Such a simple aggregation mechanism is motivated by the geometry of the representation space~\citep{Zou2023RepresentationEA,mikolov2013efficient}.
+The steering vector is an entropy-weighted average of the activations in the dataset, in which each activation is centered around the mean of the corresponding run's activations.

+The use of an entropy weight $h_t^k$ generalizes the process for steering vector computation proposed in previous work to a continuous setting in the following way.
+Existing methods typically work in a contrastive fashion, obtaining the steering vector by subtracting the average representation of positive examples from the average representation of negative examples.
+We can formally see this process as one of defining a weight vector $w$ and then taking an average of the representations in the dataset weighted according to $w$.
+Through this lens, we can view existing contrastive methods as assigning components $w_i$ such that $w_i \in \{-1,1\}$ according to the label in the dataset.
+In this perspective, one can interpret the entropy weight $h_t^k$ as a continuous target, representing an extension of the implicit weighting implied by existing methods.

+To handle the interactive nature of the decision task, EAST aggregates over independent runs $P^k$ and timesteps within those runs $P_t^k$.
+In contrast to the na\"ive approach of simply summing the corresponding activations, EAST normalizes each activation $z_t^k$ within a run by the average activation over that run.
+We found in preliminary experiments that this approach is essential to produce functioning steering vectors.
+This suggests that as the interaction history encoded in the prompt grows, LLM representations specialize to the particular events of that history; our normalization method works to target the specific component of representation space responsible for explorative behavior that is common across runs.

+Overall, the first phase extracts a representation whose direction is aligned with the direction that leads, on average, to high entropy.
 In the second phase, we apply the steering vector to influence the LLM agent's behavior.
 While generating a completion, we add the steering vector $\bm u$, at each step, to the representation produced by the model at layer $\ell$ at the position of the last token.
 This yields a steered representation $\widehat z_i = z_i + \beta \bm u$, where $\beta$ is a multiplier determining the amount of steering.
 Note that, when generating subsequent tokens after having applied the intervention on a previous activation, we keep that previous activation in the modified state until the action is executed.